Starting April 20 govt offices to re-open with senior staff

 The Centre has also said that those staff engaged in maintaining zoos, nurseries, wildlife management in forests, watering plantation, fire-fighting in forests, patrolling are to be resumed as per the new guidelines.

-At the district levels, the civil administration offices will being functioning with restricted staff.
+At the district levels, the civil administration offices will be functioning with restricted staff.
 Group A and B officials in states are required to attend office as per requirement.

 MHA guidelines on movement of persons in private vehicles during lockdown

 Group C and lower down the level officials are required to be present in office in 33 per cent of the strength.
-The delivery of public services are to be ensured and the staff required for the same must be deployed there.
+The delivery of public services is to be ensured and the staff required for the same must be deployed there.